LunaticSea/Lunalink/handwritten/Events.md

 end)
 ```

-This event would print 'Node connected' then a node is connected by lunalink
+This event would print 'Node connected' when a node is connected by lunalink

 # Node Events